 In 1999 the European Union published a Recommendation on the limitation of exposure of the general public to electromagnetic fields.
 Like the ICNIRP, it recommended a limit of 100 μT for public exposure.
-Following the IARC classification of low-frequency magnetic fields as possibly carcinogenic in 2001, the scientific state of the art was assessed on the basis of the most recent studies.
+Following the IARC classification of low-frequency magnetic fields as possibly carcinogenic in 2001, the scientific state of the art was re-assessed.
 However, no reason was found to revise the 1999 recommendations.

 Belgium has no federal (i.e. national) legislation on very low-frequency magnetic fields.
-This means that the benchmark is provided by the EU Recommendation, i.e. a maximum exposure limit of 100 μT.
+This means that the benchmark is provided by the Recommendation issued by the Council of the European Union, i.e. a maximum exposure limit of 100 μT.
 For electric fields the General Regulations on Electrical Equipment (AREI/RGIE) sets maximum levels between 5 kV/m (residential areas) and 10 kV/m.

 Based on the sectoral conditions in the Walloon and Brussels-Capital Regions, the same 100 µT limit applies when operating power transformers.

 In the Flemish Region, the Decree establishing measures to combat the health risks caused by pollution of building interiors has been in force since 2004.
 Under the Decree all those who are responsible for building, maintaining or fitting out homes or buildings that are open to the public must do everything they can to minimise the health risks affecting the interior of these buildings for the sake of the residents or users.
-To this end, target values and intervention values are given for 26 chemical and physical factors, including low-frequency magnetic fields.
-In the case of magnetic fields, the target value is 0.2 µT and the intervention value 10 µT, but no indication is given whether these are peak or average values.
+To this end, target values and intervention values are given for 26 chemical and physical factors (benzene, particulate matter, temperature, etc.), including low-frequency magnetic fields.
+In the case of magnetic fields, the target value is 0.2 µT and the intervention value 10 µT.